appsemble/appsemble/docs/01-tutorial/index.md

 internet about YAML.

-You can build an App with elements like Resources, Blocks, Roles, etc which are pieces of code which you can add (copy paste) and adjust.
+You can build an App with elements like Resources, Blocks, Roles, etc which are pieces of code which you can add and adjust.

 In the App store you can open an app by clicking on an app in the app overview.
 Then you can view the code of that app via the Editor in the left menu.
 For the best examples you can start with apps